sqrl/packrat/README.md

  json document whose 'success' field will be true if successful.
 If unsuccessful, the 'error' and 'message' fields contain more information.

-A Python example of uploading a picture `cat.png` using the key `cat` using the  [requests library](http://docs.python-requests.org/) looks like this:
+A Python example of uploading a picture `cat.png` with the key `cat` using the  [requests library](http://docs.python-requests.org/) looks like this: